A Dream Come True

 This turned out to be a good decision, as there are a number of stops along the woodland route such as benches, cafes and other attractions.
-I took a breather by visiting Nibelungenhalle (Adult entry: €6), a peculiar place in that it exhibits river-based artwork in elaborate, gallery fashion, before going on to a short cave route with a big dragon statue, and finally a swelteringly hot reptile house.
+I took a breather by visiting Nibelungenhalle (Adult entry: €6), a peculiar place in that it exhibits river-based artwork in elaborate, gallery fashion, before going on to a short cave route with a large dragon statue, and finally a swelteringly hot reptile house.
 See why I was fascinated?
 Who even thinks to put all of those things together?

-The reptiles being the main feature, this place is great if you like snakes because you can get up and close.
+The reptiles being the main feature, this place is great if you like snakes because you can get up and close to them.
 If they scare or repulse you, however, maybe sacrifice seeing the artwork and give the whole thing a miss, because the reptile house is a large part of the experience.

 Finally back in town, I counted my lucky stars I hadn’t stayed up the top longer, as the heavens opened suddenly with an almighty crack, the kind of sharp shower that would soak you in an instant that you’d expect to find in a rainforest.
 At least that gave me the perfect excuse to dip into a local cafe and sit back with some much deserved cake.

 The mystery years in the making now solved, I feel a sense of accomplishment, and am so glad I took the time to pay a visit to this cute and homely town most have likely never even heard of.
-You could spend a lot longer exploring this region if you are into nature and hiking, or fancy making lots of smaller stops, but for me and my weary feet in my unsuitable boots, this was plenty.
+You could spend a lot longer exploring this region if you are into nature and hiking, or fancy making lots of smaller stops, but for me and my weary feet in my admittedly unsuitable boots, this was just right.
 Twin goals?
 Smashed it.